-For those who get a kick out of terrier ‘tude, that might not be a big selling point.
+For those who get a kick out of feisty, hard-nosed terriers, that might not be a big selling point.
 However, most people appreciate a dog that minds well, gets along with children and other dogs, and doesn’t have a powerful instinct to chase everything that moves.

 Health Problems & Life Expectancy

-Bostons usually live about 12-15 years.
-However, their life span can be much longer with proper care and some luck.
+That said, Bostons do have some nagging issues related to their unique features.
 Most of the health problems associated with this breed are due to that funny face.
 So-called brachycephalic (flat-faced) breeds often have trouble breathing, leading to problems ranging from snoring to overheating to serious conditions requiring surgery.